-We are lodging this submission as the residents & landowners of 33-41 Mandalong Close, Orchard Hills 2748, which we have called home for the past 19 years.
+I am lodging this submission as the resident & landowner of 75-77 Mandalong Close, Orchard Hills 2748, which we have called home for the past 18 years.

-Following a recent meeting put on by DPI&E with regards WSEA SEPP, we are greatly concerned and shocked at the proposed amendments to the Western Sydney Employment Area State Environmental Planning Policy 2009 (the WSEA SEPP), which is proposing to remove Mandalong Close from the Land Application Map and therefore removed from the proposed planned SEPP rezoning to industrial.
+Following a recent meeting put on by DPI&E with regards WSEA SEPP, I am greatly concerned and shocked at the proposed amendments to the Western Sydney Employment Area State Environmental Planning Policy 2009 (the WSEA SEPP), which Is proposing to remove Mandalong Close from the Land Application Map and therefore removed from the proposed planned SEPP rezoning to industrial.

-We were again concerned when we were told that if removed, any future rezoning Applications would need to be lodged individually with Penrith City Council.
+I am even more concerned when we were told that if removed, any future rezoning Applications would need to be lodged individually with Penrith City Council.